VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/stimulator.m.md

   For ndi.epoch.epochset and ndi.probe.* this returns 0 so that the underlying ndi.daq.system epochs are added.

-Help for ndi.probe.timeseries.stimulator/issyncgraphroot is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries.stimulator/issyncgraphroot is inherited from superclass ndi.probe
 ```

 ---